MNA Mohsin Dawar surrenders

 DG ISPR Maj-Asif Ghafoor had earlier claimed that five people were killed in the clashes.
 However, the tribesmen in Miranshah on Thursday released a list of the 13 people killed in the clashes.

-Two PTM parliamentarians -- Mohsin Dawar and Ali Wazir from North Waziristan and South Waziristan, respectively, led the protesters that had tried to force their way past the security check-post.
-As many as 13 people were killed and over 30 others were injured in the clashes and alleged firing of security forces.
+Two PTM parliamentarians - Mohsin Dawar and Ali Wazir from North Waziristan and South Waziristan, respectively, led the protesters that had tried to force their way past the security checkpost.

+As many as 13 people were killed and over 30 others were injured in the clashes and alleged firing of the security forces.

 Meanwhile, the tribesmen and activists of the PTM accepted a jirga that came in “nanawatay (forgiveness or asylum) sent by the local district administration on behalf of the government and postponed their protest and sit-in till Eidul Fitr.